Effective-medium approach to the resonance distribution of wave scattering in a random point field: Diffusion approximation

-where $\mathcal{V}=\mathcal{B}_d(R)$ denotes the spherical volume of the medium.
-We first look at the bulk of the medium, that is to say, far away from the boundary ($R-\norm{\vect{r}}\gg\lscat$).
+\paragraph{Diffusion in the bulk} We first look at the bulk of the medium, that is to say, far away from the boundary.
 In this region, it is reasonable to extend the integral to $\mathbb{R}^d$, hence neglecting the possible edge effects.
 We will consider the special case of the boundary equation later.
-Omitting the constant prefactor $n\sigma$, the convolution integral~\eqref{eq:transport-convolution-1} reads
+Omitting the constant prefactor $n\sigma$, the convolution integral \eqref{eq:transport-convolution-1} reads

 On length scales much larger than the mean free path ($r\gg\lscat$), an excellent approximation of the kernel $K(\vect{r}\mid\vect{r}')$ is